 Big trees, cushions of bright green moss, the solitude and a fantastic view at the end – the Tunnel Bluffs trail is grossly underrated, my dear friends.
 Why is this hike not even listed in the bible of local hiking, the “103 Hikes” guidebook?
-For that or whatever the reason, you will not be running into other people on this trail and you can have all the wonderful lookout points to yourself.
-You’re welcome.
-So lets’ just dive in: there is a number of good route descriptions to follow, namely checkout the Clubtread’s trail write up.
-However, and read this carefully, I found some of the instructions confusing so here are my own notes and ad addendums:
+So lets’ just dive in: there is a number of good route descriptions to follow, however, and read this carefully, I found some of the instructions confusing so here are my own notes and addendums:

 Finding the parking lot, which is on the west side of the highway 99 and therefore not easily accessible if driving from Vancouver, is a little tricky.
 Drive past the village of Lion’s Bay (heading towards Squamish), note the creeks that the highways is crossing.
 One of the first ones after Lion’s Bay is “M” creek.
 Shortly after the “M” creek look across the highway – you’ll see a rest area with a small gazebo with a roof in the shape of a Haida hat.
 This is where you want to park.
 However, you cannot just swerve and turn around right here because of the highway divider.
 Continue driving further north, crossing Loggers Creek and Deeks Creek.
 A safe and legal U-turn route is past Deeks Creek.
 Turn here and drive back to the rest area with the Haida hat.

 Interesting add-ons: for the fit and burly ones there is a worthwhile addition to the trip where, after checking out the bluffs, you can backtrack a little on the same trail but continue up and connect with a trail to Hat Mountain (there is a marker and a little schematic map so that you’ll know where to turn off once you’re there) for a total of 1,600 m of knee-busting elevation gain in one day.
-Check out this link for a detailed description of possible routes: Clubtread-Hat Mountain.
-I recommend option #3 unless you like scrambling, exploring and possibly getting slightly lost.
+Clubtread.com, a local hiking forum community used to have a good description on how to get to Hat Mountain from Tunnel Bluffs.